 In 1973, in his master's thesis and the derived paper \cite{Rubin}, Matatyahu Rubin developed powerful techniques for analyzing model-theoretic properties of complete, first-order theories of infinite colored orders (linear orders with added unary predicates).
-Rubin investigated finite axiomatizability, topological complexity of type spaces and saturation of their models and proved several deep results, the most renowned being that the number of countable models of such theory $T$ is either continuum or finite (even equal to 1 in the finite language case).
-Rubin's proof has not been modified before 2015, when Richard Rast in \cite{Rast} improved this result by classifying the isomorphism relation for countable models of $T$ up to Borel bi-reducibility.
+Rubin investigated finite axiomatizability, topological complexity of type spaces and saturation of their models, and proved several deep results, the most renowned being that the number of countable models of such theory $T$ is either continuum or finite (even equal to 1 in the finite language case).
+Rubin's proof had not been modified before 2015, when Richard Rast in \cite{Rast} improved this result by classifying the isomorphism relation for countable models of $T$ up to Borel bi-reducibility.
 Only recently, the first two authors in \cite{MTso} have generalized Rubin's theorem to a substantially wider context of binary, stationarily ordered, first-order theories.

-Although most of Rubin's analysis uses only basic model-theoretic tools (the compactness theorem and Ehrenfeucht games), its deepest part has a strong topological flavor, wherein some general topology methods have been used both as a tool and a way of expressing properties of colored orders.
+Although most of Rubin's analysis uses only basic model-theoretic tools (the compactness theorem and Ehrenfeucht games), its deepest part has a strong topological flavor, wherein some general topology methods are used both as a tool and a way of expressing properties of colored orders.
 In this article, we will continue Rubin's work in the geometric model theory direction.
-In addition to finding a ``geometric'' description of definable sets in colored orders, our main goal is determining wider classes of linearly ordered structures whose definable sets are not much more complex than those in colored orders; by a linearly ordered structure $(M,<,...)$ we mean the first-order structure in any language containing the symbol $<$.
+In addition to finding a ``geometric'' description of definable sets in colored orders, our main goal is determining wider classes of linearly ordered structures whose definable sets are not much more complex than those in colored orders.
+By a linearly ordered structure $(M,<,...)$ we mean a first-order structure in any language containing the symbol $<$ interpreted as a linear order.
 We will consider three classes of structures and the largest among them is that of {\it linearly finite} structures.
 A linearly ordered structure $(M,<,...)$ is linearly finite, if:

 {\bf (LF)} \ For every partitioned formula $\phi(\bar x;\bar y)$ there is an integer $n_{\phi}$ such that for every initial part $C\subset M$ at most $n_{\phi}$ complete $\phi$-types with parameters from $C$ are realized in $M\smallsetminus C$.